UbiquityRobotics/learn/noetic/magnisilver/sonar.md

 ---
 # Sonars

-<H4 style="color:red">When changing out sensors makes sure to disconnect the RED battery cable from the batteries and wait 2 minutes so high voltage and current are not linked with the main board!</H4>
+<H4 style="color:red">When changing out sensors, disconnect the RED battery cable and wait 2 minutes so no power is sent to the main board!</H4>

 The picture below shows the Raspberry Pi camera in the **forward** orientation and the cable to the Sonar board included with Magni Silver.
-This is a very popular configuration for Magni.
+This is a usual configuration for Magni.

 ![Magni Sonar To Mcb With Camera](assets/camera_sensor/MagniSonarToMcbWithCamera.jpg)

 ## Attach and Enable The Sonar Board

-Below is a picture of the Sonar board included with Magni Silver configuration.
+Below is a picture of the Sonar board included with the Magni Silver configuration.
 This section will show how the Sonar Board is mounted on tall standoffs and a 50-pin ribbon cable is then attached.
 The sonar board is included in the large box for a Magni Silver but is not attached to the robot prior to shipment.
 Be careful to avoid the need to often re-bend the sonars if they bump something because the pins can only be bent and re-bent a limited number of times.

 ![Magni Sonar Board](assets/camera_sensor/MagniSonarBoard.jpg)